marklewis27/milestone-three-flask-app/README.md

 # Used car database
 This is a database that can be used by a car dealership to keep a track of the used vechiles they have in stock.
-It is simple to use and easy to make changes to a car details, delete a car and view the entire stock of the dealership.
+It is simple to use and easy to add a new car, make changes to a car details, delete a car and view the entire stock of the dealership.
+This is designed with being a dealer only used app to keep there records and not a public site for them to shop the dealers stock on.

 ## Ux
 This site has been designed to be as easy to use as it is functional.
 I wanted the focus to be on ease of use, a site that anyone would feel comfortable using within a matter of minutes.